Josephine Cunnington Edwards

 Josephine Cunnington Edwards (1904 – 1993) was a Seventh-day Adventist author, public speaker, and teacher.
 She published 34 books and numerous articles.
-Several of her books were inspired by her seven years of missionary service in Africa alongside her husband, Elder Lowell A Edwards (1903–1962).
+Several of her books were inspired by her seven years of missionary service in Africa alongside her husband, Elder Lowell A Edwards.
 Mrs. Edwards taught English and Speech at teacher training colleges and secondary schools in Georgia, Idaho, California, Alabama, and Malawi.
 She also wrote three separate scripts for the Ralph Edwards radio-television show, This Is Your Life.
 It was reported that she was fluent in five languages.

 Background and family

 Josephine Thelma Cunnington was born in Muncie, Indiana, on August 24, 1904, as the tenth child of her parents David and Elizabeth (Gray) Cunnington.
 As a child, she was described as having "unusual energy".
 As a young girl she was said to have "enormous ambition and curiosity", and as a young woman she was described as "very vivacious", "bright as a dollar" and a "real sparkler" – a whirlwind of activity.
 At the age of 18, she married Lowell Adelbert Edwards on May 27, 1923.
-The two raised two sons, Robert (1924–2005) who was an author and sang professionally for 24-years with the Voice of Prophecys King's Heralds quartet and Charles (1926–2018) who became an author, evangelist, health educator and departmental leader with youth.
+The two raised two sons, Robert (1924–2005) who was an author and sang professionally for 24-years with the Voice of Prophecys King's Heralds quartet and Charles who became an author, evangelist, health educator and departmental leader with youth.
 In addition Charles wrote a book about his parents entitled Wacifundo and the Whirlwind.

 Josephine Cunnington began her writing career in 1934 (age 30) while a college freshman at Broadview College and Theological Seminary in LaGrange, Illinois with her first book, Loom o’ Life.
 She also had several periodical articles published during the same time.
 She wrote and spoke under the combined name of Josephine Cunnington Edwards of which she became known.
 She completed her initial college degree in 1944 (age 40) with a Bachelor's of Arts in History from Emmanuel Missionary College (now Andrews University), in Berrien Springs, Michigan.

 Mrs. Edwards was teaching at Oak Park Academy when she and her husband received the call to be missionaries in Africa.
-The family traveled to Africa to serve as missionaries for seven years where she served as principal of Malamulo Teacher Training College (Nyasaland, Africa) from 1945–1952 while her husband was superintendent and taught ministry.
+The family traveled to Africa to serve as missionaries for seven years where she served as principal of Malamulo Teacher Training College (Nyasaland, Africa) from 1945 to 1952 while her husband was superintendent and taught ministry.
 Upon their return, they brought with them two African daughters whom they adopted, Alice and Matilda, and an African son named Cameron.

-After returning to the states, Josephine was a high school teacher in Ellijay, Georgia from 1957–1962; and later taught at Oakwood College, now Oakwood University in Huntsville, Alabama from 1963–1964.
+After returning to the states, Josephine was a high school teacher in Ellijay, Georgia from 1957 to 1962; and later taught at Oakwood College, now Oakwood University in Huntsville, Alabama from 1963 to 1964.